Oil prices rebound after U.S. driving season data | ExBulletin

 U.S. crude oil inventories which include the Strategic Petroleum Reserve (SPR) fell for the 11th week in a row as refiners ramped up production, but fuel inventories rose sharply due to weak demand of consumers, the Energy Information Administration (EIA) said on Wednesday.

-Crude inventories (USOILC = ECI) which exclude SPR fell 5.2 million barrels in the week of June 4 to 474 million barrels, the third consecutive weekly decline.
+Crude inventories that exclude SPR fell 5.2 million barrels in the week of June 4 to 474 million barrels, the third consecutive weekly decline.
 But fuel inventories rose sharply, with product supplied falling to 17.7 million barrels per day (bpd) from 19.1 million the previous week.

 Implied demand for gasoline fell to 8.48 million bpd in the week to June 4, from 9.15 million bpd the week before, but up from 7.9 million bpd ago is one year old, according to EIA data.